akruszewski/gibl/manuscript/chapter3.md

 I> ### Definition 2
 I>
-I> RSA is an asymmetric-key algorithm used to encrypt and decrypt messages.
+I> RSA is an asymmetric-key algorithm used to encrypt and decrypt messages, similar in nature to the one described in section 1.2.2.

 We will make a procedure that generates a wallet by generating random public and private keys.
 It will rely on the RSA algorithm.